richorama/richorama.github.io/about.md

 Hi, my name is Richard Astbury, senior consultant at [Two10degrees](http://www.two10degrees.com) – a consultancy specialising in cloud computing.
 I'm a [Puralsight author](http://www.pluralsight.com/courses/microsoft-orleans-introduction) and a [Microsoft MVP for Azure](http://mvp.microsoft.com/en-us/mvp/richard%20astbury-4039939).

-I'm interested in programming in JavaScript (node.js), C#, Python, Julia and playing with Clojure.
+I'm interested in programming in JavaScript (node.js), C#, Python and playing with F#, Julia, Elixir, Clojure, etc...
 In real life I like running, mountain biking, snowboarding and drum and bass.
 I don't like marmite.

 I live in rural Suffolk, in the UK.